edwinbradford/lemp/README.md

 There are three major changes from the original project.

-1. The original project has no certificate authority or instructions to create one without which the cerfificates can't be used so they are deleted from the project and replaced by a link to step by step instructions explaining how to generate SSL certificates for local development.
+1. The original project has no local certificate authority or any instructions on how to create one without which its cerfificates can't be used so the certificates and shell script to generate them are replaced in this fork by a `README.md` in the `certs` directory containing a link to a guide explaining how to generate SSL certificates for local development.
-2. The Nginx `default.conf` configuration had deprecated syntax preventing Nginx from running which is removed.
+2. The Nginx `default.conf` configuration has deprecated syntax preventing Nginx from running which is resolved in this fork.
-3. The Docker Compose wordpress service has a simple modification that enables support for WordPress Site Health tests introduced in WordPress 5.2.
+3. The Docker Compose wordpress service has a small modification that prevents WordPress Site Health tests introduced in WordPress 5.2 from reporting critical errors.

 ## Pre-requisites
 * docker installed locally
 * docker-compose installed locally

 ## Setup
 Follow the instructions from the website linked to in the `README.md` in the `certs` directory to create a local certificate authority and certificates, if you choose to use different filenames to those below you will need to update the references in Docker Compose and Nginx.

-You should end up with six files, none of which should really be stored in GitHub:
+On completing the guide you should end up with the six files listed below for which there are `*.example` placeholders in the relevant directories where they should be saved.
+Note that these `*.example` files are just empty placeholders and won't work, you need to follow the guide.

    * my_wpress_site.crt
    * my_wpress_site.csr
    * my_wpress_site.ext